 Fawn (ay) is considered dominant to black-and-tan (at) and the wild type allele (aw).

-Although many dog breeders have assumed that the differences in darkness of fawn or sable dogs is determined by whether they are homozygous or heterozygous for ay, it is now known that some to all of this variation is caused by another gene.
+Although many dog breeders have assumed that the differences in darkness of fawn or sable dogs is determined by whether they are homozygous or heterozygous for ay, it is likely that some to all of this variation is caused by another gene.
 The cover from the 2005 issue containing our article describing the ay allele shows 4 dogs that are all ay/ay, yet vary tremendously in shading: Peyton, a female Shetland Sheepdog; Rain, a male Belgian Tervuren; Bull, a male Mastiff; Ginny, a female Akita.
 It is suspected that dogs that are heterozygous for the promoters may have subtle differences in shade, compared to the homozygous dogs.

 Brindle dogs which are full-body brindles, as opposed to dogs with only brindle undersides, have at least one ay allele.